by Freddy Tran Nager, Founder of Atomic Tango + Practicing Metaphor Engineer…

 Anyone can coin a marketing metaphor — go ahead, give it a shot here.
 To help you get started, I’ve posted a list of suggested terms below.
 What do you think they represent?

 Just take one of those, apply it to some basic concepts from a marketing textbook, and expand it to 200 pages (large type, lots of leading).
-Voila! — you’ve got the basis of a business bestseller.
+Voila! — you have a business bestseller.
 Easy, right?

 Now if you’ll excuse me, I’m off to concoct my own hit book — and find a late-night burger joint.